Code-Institute-Submissions/2MilestoneProject_MarResub/README.md

 Project Goals:

- *Offer a new point of view in terms of booking holidays through an agency.
+ * Offer a new point of view in terms of booking holidays through an agency.
  * Engage with actual and future clients, as new products are always available using pictures of the places and the actual location of the three possible destinations.
  * Provide the best service when assessing and presenting the travel options, so clients can fulfill their needs.

+### USER STORIES ###

+This website is offering three travel packages per month, where the client can see on display on the home page also visually shows the location through Google Maps.
+If clients are interested on the destination they can visit the destinations page where the three holiday-packages are explained, down every destination, there is a link button that directs the user to the information page which is an email request form.
+Users could also access the contact page through the navbar or by scrolling down the page.
 ### Design Process ###

 ##### Strategy Plane: ####